rickhodder/AnalyzerSpike/README.md

   }
 }

-// This doesnt generate a warning because it onlyn has one public method,
+// This doesnt generate a warning because it only has one public method,
 // and a constructor, which doesnt count public class ExampleTwo: RickHodder.ApiEndpoint
 {